E1ite007/ughaxx/README.md

-# WiiUExploit
+# WiiUExploit (ughax)
- A WiiU exploit self hosting package (works with 5.5.x)
+A WiiU exploit self hosting package (works with 5.5.x) by LyfeOnEdge.
+Maintained by Unión Gamer.